-Public adjusters are not allowed to give legal advice and participate in the reconstruction or repair of your damaged property.
-They are also not allowed to engage in any activity that would be a conflict of interest.
+Public adjusters aren’t allowed to give legal advice and participate in the reconstruction or repair of your damaged property.
+They also aren’t allowed to engage in any activity that would be a conflict of interest.

 A public adjuster must be licensed by TDI.
-To learn whether a public adjuster is licensed, call TDI’s Consumer Help Line or use the Check Agents feature on our website.
+To learn whether a public adjuster is licensed, call TDI’s Consumer Help Line or use the Agent Lookup feature on our website.

 Payment.
 Once the company agrees to pay all or part of your claim, it must pay within five business days.
 If you don’t get your check within five days, contact your agent or company.
 If you think that the company is delaying payment on purpose, contact TDI for help.

 Most companies pay homeowners claims with two checks.
 The first is issued after the adjuster looks at your loss and is for the estimated cost of repairs, minus depreciation and your deductible.
 The company will issue the second check for the rest of your claim after it receives the contractor’s bill for the finished job, as long as the repairs or replacements are completed within 365 days of the date of loss.
 You may submit a written request for an additional 180 days extension.

 Note: TWIA policies issued or renewed after September 27, 2011, don’t have the same claims deadlines as other homeowners policies.
 If you have a TWIA policy, read your policy or talk to your agent to understand the claims process.